Case study no. 01

 A path from the free email course to the Scriptwriting Playbook, so the on-ramp actually led somewhere.
 A path from Playbook to the Pro community, so buying the course felt like the start of the relationship instead of the end of it.
 A path from a 6-month Pro membership to the 12-month tier, with a plan for when and how the upgrade conversation happened.

 We also took a hard look at what kind of high-touch work George actually wanted to do.
-After modelling a few options, he realized that live one-off calls to stare at scripts on Zoom drained him.
+After modeling a few options, he realized that live one-off calls to stare at scripts on Zoom drained him.
 Asynchronous feedback, where he could sit with someone’s draft and respond on his own time, felt sustainable.
 That insight shaped how any future premium offer would be designed.
-Around what he could deliver well for years, not what he could grind out for a quarter.
+He could build around what he could deliver confidently for years, not what he could grind out for a quarter.

-The biggest revenue opportunity in most education businesses isn't getting more customers.
+The biggest revenue opportunity for most of my clients isn't getting more customers.
 It's building a clear path for the customers you already have.
 If someone buys your course and the only thing waiting for them on the other side is silence, you're resetting to zero on every sale.

 At the start, George’s checkout was simple.
 You bought the course.
 You got the course.
 That was it.

 The work wasn’t picking what to build.
-The work was sequencing what already existed in the right order, at the right moment in the buyer’s journey, at the right price.
-Boring, mechanical, high-leverage.
+It was putting what already existed in the right order, at the right moment in the buyer’s journey, at the right price.
+Boring and mechanical?
+Yep.
+But it was the most valuable work we could have done.

 Treat partnerships as a channel, not a bonus

-George already had meaningful touchpoints with Ali Abdaal’s Part-Time YouTuber Academy, Colin and Samir, and Spotter.
-His name was being mentioned in the right rooms.
+George already had real relationships with prominent creators in his niche.
+His name was getting mentioned in the right rooms.
 What he didn’t have was a system for what happened when their audiences crossed paths with his work.

-If George was already the “script guy” inside other people’s ecosystems, his business needed to be ready to receive and serve those students smoothly.
-Predictable leads instead of pleasant surprises.
+George was already the script guy inside other people’s worlds.
+His business just needed to be ready to catch and serve those students.
+With that in place, we built a predictable flow of leads instead of the occasional pleasant surprise.

 There’s a moment near the end of our engagement that I keep coming back to.
-George was talking to me from a garden cafe somewhere.
-His laptop was half in a bag.
-His microphone kept slipping out of place.
-The whole thing was unpolished and human, the opposite of a marketing testimonial.
+George was talking to me from a busy garden cafe in England.
+In the middle of all the action, he said this:

 “I feel like now I can picture my business, and that’s really relaxing because that was a major stress for a long time, feeling like I just lost control, lost my grasp on everything.”